Beverly Farms Gardens

 The Legion hosts the annual Memorial Day Parade.
 The Legion invites all Veterans to participate in the Parade, in or out of uniform.
 We also invite the public to attend this small but humble parade.

 To read the moving address by Ralph Coluntino, delivered at the 2013 Memorial Day Parade, "Mr. Paul Fiore and the Battle of Guadalcanal", please click here.

 The American Legion meets the 2nd Monday of each month, except July and August at 8 Rezza Road.

 WEST BEACH CORPORATION

 West Beach Corporation was founded in 1852 providing enjoyment and a special outdoor facility to residents and subscribers ever since.

 Typically, West Beach is open for the summer season from Memorial Day to Labor Day.

 During the nine-month off-season, the property is open to the general public.
 Dogs are not allowed on the property year-round.

 The Beach provides a safe environment for summer fun including swimming, boating, cookouts, and family activities.
 It’s also a wonderful place to just sit and relax!

-Access to the Beach parking lot in the summer is by car sticker.
-Those residents eligible for a sticker must live within a boundary established in 1852 which was defined by the two schools districts in the area at that time.
+Access to the beach parking lot in the summer is by car sticker.
+Those residents eligible for a sticker must live within a boundary established in 1852 which was defined by the two school districts in the area at that time.
 Subscribers, those who reside outside the boundary, may apply for a sticker and be placed on a waiting list.
 The Beach provides a weekday sticker as well.
 Individuals who have a weekday sticker are on a waiting list for a full seven-day sticker and are moved up as openings occur.
-Parking for the Beach is on a "first come, first served" basis.
+Parking for the Beach is on a "first-come, first-served" basis.